scalar-labs/scalardb/docs/backup-restore.md

 <div class="notice--warning">{{ notice--warning | markdownify }}</div>

 One requirement for creating a backup in ScalarDB is that backups for all the ScalarDB-managed tables (including the Coordinator table) need to be transactionally consistent or automatically recoverable to a transactionally consistent state.
-That means that you need to create a consistent snapshot by dumping all tables in a single transaction.
+That means that you need to create a consistent backup by dumping all tables in a single transaction.

 How you create a transactionally consistent backup depends on the type of database that you're using.
 Select a database to see how to create a transactionally consistent backup for ScalarDB.